Trade directory · Palmer metro · Alaska

 Inspection Schedule

-Rough-in inspection before covering work, final inspection before energizing.
-Schedule 24-48 hours ahead with Palmer Building Department.
-Additional inspections for panel changes and service upgrades.
+Rough-in inspection before covering wiring, final inspection before energizing.
+Schedule 24-48 hours in advance through MSB Building Department.
+Additional inspections may be required for complex installations.

 §4